 Ideally, treatment for typhus commences as soon as possible after infection.
 Although a majority of people recover from murine typhus without antibiotics, the recommended course of treatment remains seeking medical assistance and to take an appropriate antibiotic.

-How Typhus is Spread
+How Typhus Is Spread

 There exists a bit of confusion about how typhus technically spreads from fleas to humans.
-The vast majority of people believe that when a flea bites, bacteria from a flea’s mouth that can cause typhus passes into the blood stream.
+The vast majority of people believe that when a flea bites, bacteria from a flea’s mouth that can cause typhus passes into the bloodstream.
 In fact, the manner in which bacteria capable of causing typhus infects a person is a bit more complicated.

 It is true that a person can contract typhus by a flea bite.
 However, the bacterial infection is not conveyed directly via such a bite.
 Rather, when a flea bites, insect excretes feces at the same time.
 As a result, when a person is bitten by a flea, a tiny amount of flea feces ends up on a person’s skin.

 The flea feces can contain bacteria that causes typhus.
 These bacteria can enter a person’s body if a person touches the spot on the skin where the feces are present.
-Typhus-causing bacteria actually enter into body if a person touches the nose, lips, eyes, cut or scrape after brushing against flea feces on the skin.
+Typhus-causing bacteria actually enter into the body if a person touches the nose, lips, eyes, cut or scrape after brushing against flea feces on the skin.

 The type of animals that are most likely to contribute to typhus in Southern California are: